Ginnie Mae's Sam Valverde on tackling liquidity hurdles

 This includes steps that may counter interest-rate related cash-flow strains on the growing number of nonbanks it works with, so that these mortgage-backed securities issuers can keep supporting the MBS that Ginnie guarantees, a key source of funding for government loans.

-In an interview about what's on Ginnie's agenda for the future, Valverde touched on the recent flexibility added for extended term MBS to that end, and discussed broader ways it's supporting independent mortgage banks that lack some liquidity resources depositories have.
+In an interview limited to what's on Ginnie's agenda for the future, Valverde touched on the recent flexibility added for extended term MBS to that end, and discussed broader ways it's supporting independent mortgage banks that lack some liquidity resources depositories have.

 He also explained how identifying aspects of Ginnie's existing MBS that might appeal to investors interested in bonds with environmental, social and governance criteria could expand buyer interest in a market that's lost a key investor as the Federal Reserve has pulled back.